numtel/clonk-me/README.md

 The parent NFT holder may 'eliminate' undesired replies by setting their sort value to `type(uint256).max`.
 This will hide the reply from `fetchSorted` and `fetchUnsorted` while still not allowing the same reply posted again under this parent.

-> Although this 'elimination' can be undone, there is no way to enumerate the eliminated replies.
+> Although this 'elimination' can be undone, there is no way to enumerate the eliminated replies [on chain].

 Owners of NFTs as replies can `rescindReply` to remove their reply from a parent NFT.